Ian Dury: Other solo work

 The song's refrain, "I'm spasticus, autisticus", was inspired by the response of the rebellious Roman gladiators in the film Spartacus, who, when instructed to identify their leader, all answered, "I am Spartacus", to protect him.
-According to Professor George McKay, in his 2009 article "Crippled with nerves" (an early Dury song title), for Popular Music:
+According to George McKay, in his 2009 article "Crippled with nerves" (an early Dury song title), for Popular Music:

 Dury described the song as "a war cry" on Desert Island Discs.
 The song was used at the opening of the London 2012 Paralympics.